ufal/npfl138/tasks/sentiment_analysis.md

 You can start with the [sentiment_analysis.py](https://github.com/ufal/npfl138/tree/master/labs/10/sentiment_analysis.py) template, which among others loads the Electra Czech model and generates test set annotations in the required format.
-Note that [example_transformers.py](https://github.com/ufal/npfl138/tree/master/labs/10/example_transformers.py) module illustrates the usage of both the Electra tokenizer and the Electra model.
+Note that the [example_transformers.py](https://github.com/ufal/npfl138/tree/master/labs/10/example_transformers.py) module illustrates the usage of both the Electra tokenizer and the Electra model.